Authentic Homemade Guacamole

 I’m married to a guy from San Diego and we eat a lot of guacamole 😉 This is the best you’ll make– promise!

-Ingredients for this Authentic Guacamole Recipe:
+Ingredients for The Best Guacamole Ever:

 - Avocados– 3 that slightly give when in hand.
 The top near the stem should gently give.

 - Roma tomatoes— they stand up to the weight of avocado pulp + won’t get lost in the mix.
 You’ll need 2 to 3 firm Romas.

 - Minced garlic + fresh chopped onion.
 No powders.